-ROBINS' EXPECTORANT.
+ROBINS EXPECTORANT

 COMPOUND SYRUP OF WILD CHERRY.

-FOR THE CURE OF Bronchial affections, Coughs, Colds, Pleurisy, Bron-Bronchial affections, Coughs, Colds, Picurisy, Bron-chitis, Asthma, and all other diseases of the thront and lungs, except Consumption.
-This invaluable remedy is no quack nostrum, but is prepared from the recipe of a regular physician, who during a practice of twenty-five years, used it with unpar-alleled success.
-It is a combination of expectorant remedies, simple in their character and used by every educated physician.
-It is easily taken, produces no nausea or other disagreeable effects. and gives almost immediate relief.
-In this everchanging climate, where coughs and colds so frequently end in consumption and death, no family
+FOR THE CURE OF Bronchial affections, Coughs, Colds, Plcurisy, Bronchitis, Asthma, and all other diseases of the throat and lungs, except Consumption.
+This invaluable and lungs, except consumption.
+In a remedy is no quack nostrum, but is prepared from the recipe of a regular physician, who during a practice of twenty-five years, used it with unpar-alleled success.
+It is a combination of expecto-rant remedies, simple in their character and used by every educated physician.
+It is easily taken. produces no nausea or other disagreeable effects and gives almost immediate relief.
+In this everchanging climate, where coughs and colds so frequently end in consumption and death, no family should be without this CERTAIN CURE.

 It would be easy to follow in the wake of the venders of patent medicine, and multiply certificates got up for the occasion, of miraculous cures, but no such adventitious aid is necessary in introducing this preparation to the public.
 Its real value, and never failing success, in accomplishing all promised for it, cannot but give it a wide circulation, and recommend it to all those afflicted with diseases for which it is a remedy.
-Price 371⁄2 Cents per Bottle.
+Price 371 Cents per Bottle.

-Prepared exclusively by

-THOMAS ROBINS, Druggist,